 What is Randomized Block design?
-Write three principle feautures of Randomized block design
+Write three principle feautures of Randomized block design statistical technique used in experiments to control for extraneous variables that might affect the results.

 Subjects are grouped into homogeneous blocks based on a factor expected to influence the response variable but not of direct interest to the study.
 This reduces variability within blocks, allowing for a clearer comparison of treatment effects.